x6nny/Gleam/README.md

-# GleamStore
+# Gleam
-GleamStore is a easy to use and powerful ROBLOX datastore!
+Gleam is a easy to use and powerful ROBLOX datastore!

 > [!WARNING]
 > This is still in development, which means it is not meant to be used for final projects yet.